 This 331-acre castle shows fairytale-like features and resembles a ship’s bow from an angle and was one of the inspirations for Walt Disney’s Cinderella Castle at Orlando.
-It was here in the Alcázar, during Spain’s golden era, that the famous Queen Isabella (instrumental in financing Columbus’ quest for the New World) was crowned monarch in 1474.
+It was here in the Alcázar, during Spain’s golden era, that the famous Queen Isabella (the financier for Columbus’ quest for the New World) was crowned monarch in 1474.
 Although not the castle, but the Old Town of Segovia and the Roman Aqueduct in it were declared UNESCO Heritage sites in 1985.

 Windsor Castle, England

 Built as a motte-and-bailey castle by William the Conqueror in the 11th century after the Norman Invasion of England to guard the western approach to London, Windsor Castle is said to be the largest occupied castle and the oldest royal residence in the world.
-It is also the longest occupied palace in Europe and England’s largest castle.
+It is also England’s largest castle.

 The 13-acre castle holds one of the most beautiful churches in England in the form of St George’s Chapel (which is also the burial place of 10 monarchs of the UK), State Apartments that house some of the Royal Treasure, and a miniature marvel in the form of Queen Mary’s Doll House.

-It was the royal family’s refuge during Germany’s Luftwaffe bombings in World War II, the castle also survived a fire in 1992.
-At present, it is Queen Elizabeth II’s favourite weekend getaway.
+It was the royal family’s refuge during the Luftwaffe bombings of World War II and the castle also survived a fire in 1992.
+At present, it is Queen Elizabeth II’s favourite getaway within reach of Buckingham Palace.

 Hohensalzburg Castle, Austria

-Festung Hohensalzburg or Hohensalzburg Castle was built in 1077 in the period of the Holy Roman Empire on the Festungsberg Mountain, by the Archbishops of Salzburg, Austria.
+Festung Hohensalzburg or Salzburg Castle was built in 1077 in the period of the Holy Roman Empire on the Festungsberg Mountain, by the Archbishops of Salzburg, Austria.

 Looking down from a height of 506 metres, it is also one of the best preserved castles in Europe and was made accessible to the public from 1892 onwards by means of the Festungsbahn, Salzburg’s funicular railway cable car (the oldest of its kind in the continent).
 Until 1960, before electricity took over, the cable cars were uniquely propelled towards the castle via a water pumping system called Tröpferlbahn or Droplet Railway.
 The Festungsbahn is so convenient for visitors that it ferries them right up to the castle.